terranexum/EMiTS/README.md

 The quantities are where they are in the ratio ${{MS} \over {ET}}$ because in any economic transaction involving a product, we always seek to move the greatest amount of mass we can over the longest distance possible for the least amount of energy over the shortest amount of time.
 Since space in this most basic sense is just the distance a mass needs to be moved across, ${S \over T}$ is effectively a velocity V and the product of that times mass M produces a momentum.
 Energy is in the denominator so EMiTS is really a ratio of two conserved values, momentum and energy.
 Since momentum and energy are always conserved, creating a token or unit of value based on these quantities ensures the stability of the value of such a token, because it is backed by nothing short of physical law itself.

 If people make transactions such that they are always seeking to maximize their quantity of tokens, just as they would seek to do with any currency to maximize their net worth, free market dynamics will occur in such a way as to optimize the continued growth of available tokens and the overall value (i.e. a nation’s GDP) of the flows across the whole network.
 This can be done by installing more renewable energy, which increases the denominator and thus effectively lowers the asking price for the entity generating electricity (e-gen).
 People who need that energy will then want to buy it because of its low cost.

-## Example
-Say that a company like Amazon wants to use that energy to move a 10 kg package across 200 km to a customer.
-They should charge that customer 10 x 200 = 2000 units (M x S), divided by whatever the energy was that was required to ship the package.
-This energy quantity is minimally what was purchased from the e-gen. Only time has not been addressed - for time, if the customer wants their item in 1 day instead of 3 days, the time variable in the denominator would be 1 instead of a 3.
-Which results in a 3x increase in the cost that the customer will be asked to pay.
-Optimization will then occur in the direction of maximizing future value.
-Such optimization takes place as we build new technologies that can yield faster deliveries of heavier items with the lowest amount of energy used.

 ## Previous Work
 This work has been distilled from my exchanges with many people who deserve to be [acknowledged](https://github.com/terranexum/EMiTS/tree/main/Credits_and_References).
 Of these, Dr. Adrian Bejan deserves much credit for inspiring my thoughts about network structures and dynamics through his many papers on constructal law.
 Constructal law describes how networks evolve in such a way as to improve the current of whatever flows through them.
 In this manner, every network self-optimizes over time to carry more flow.